XpressAI/xircuits/xpipe/README.md

 > Create a Xpipe React.js Widget in JupyterLab.

 The xpipe extension now uses the `ReactWidget` wrapper from `@jupyterlab/apputils` to use React in a JupyterLab extension.
+You might want to nuke your old npm and lib folder before migrating to ths version.

 https://github.com/jupyterlab/extension-examples/tree/master/react-widget